 The registration fee may be waived for any of the following reasons.
 Fee Waiver does not exempt the property owner from completing the registration form.

 - An individual, who is listed as an owner of the property, resides in Curry County for more than six months per year.
-(Please include documentation Curry County Drivers license, electric bill usage, etc.)
+(Please include documentation: Curry County Drivers license, an electric bill with yearly usage graph located near the bottom of the bill, or yearly summery of amount paid for address of Curry Co. property.)

 - The Property Owner has retained an Oregon Licensed property manager or service, which is based or has a full-time agent located within Curry County.